-This procedure should also be followed if the stove has not been used for prolonged periods, and is carried out as follows:
+Follow installation, and before regular use, the stove must be seasoned to prevent cracking of the metal casting.
+This procedure should also be followed if the stove has not been used for prolonged periods (during the summer months for example) and is carried out as follows.